Magata-Mangatane/Antarctic-Sea-ice-thickness/README.md

  This is a repository containing scripts to estimate Antarctic Sea-ice thickness with three algorithms.
 The algorithms have been used for the data analysis in Mangatane and Vichi (Submitted to The Cryosphere)

 # Brief description
-This collection of scripts processes drifter data from the Antarctic MIZ, in the Atlantic and Indian Ocean sectors.
-It has been tested on drifter data collected during the SA Agulhas II expeditions, and public data from the AWI catalogue (see reference in the README.md).
-These scripts compute the buoys’ drift diagnostics, the drift response to ERA5 atmospheric forcing, the spectral analysis and wavelet analysis of the drift velocity, the cluster absolute and relative dispersion statistics, and the spectral analysis of the deformation proxy.

-Atmospheric data will need to be downloaded separately from ERA5 reanalysis (hourly on single levels from 1940 to present).
-Variables should include mean sea level pressure, wind velocity components (u, v), and 2-m air temperature for the period and region of the buoys’ drift.
+This collection of scripts reconstructs the Antarctic circumpolar seasonal Sea ice thickness with three innovative algorithms, namely. the improved One-Layer Method (OLMi), improved Buoyancy equation (BOC), and the freeboard differencing method (Diff method).
+The ice freeboard data used are from the ICESat-2 and CryoSat-2 satellites (see reference in the README.md)

 # Workflow
 The workflow is divided into the preprocessing of the data and the analyses.
-The raw data and preprocessed data are both provided in the data/ directory of this repository.
+The raw data and preprocessed data are not provided due to their size but would be located in the data/ directory of this repository.
+The raw data are publicly available for download.

-The scripts and functions are provided in the scripts/ directory.
+ The scripts are provided in the scripts/ directory.
+This directory is divided into two directories, preprocessing/ and analysis/ to preprocess the raw data and to estimate the Sea-ice thickness, respectively.

 # Analysis